Found or Injured Wildlife Guide

 Found an animal that needs help?
-Looking for information about coexisting with urban wildlife?
 Need to find a rescue organization or re-home an exotic pet?
-This is your comprehensive guide for living with wildlife in the East Bay.
+This is your comprehensive guide for caring for wildlife in the East Bay.

 Found an Animal?